Samuel Nemessányi: Early life

 Not much is known about Nemessányi's early life.
-His middle name of "Félix" is thought to be wrong, as it does not appear in any known documentation (marriage or birth certificate).
-It was assumed that he was born in Preschau, but it is now known that Nemessányi was indeed born in Liptau-St. Nikolaus (formerly Verbicz-Hušták) to the son of an impoverished shoemaker.
+His middle name of Félix is thought to be wrong, as it does not appear in any known documentation (marriage or birth certificate).
+It was assumed that he was born in Eperjes (now Prešov, Slovakia), but it is now known that Nemessányi was indeed born in Liptószentmiklós (now Liptovský Mikuláš, Slovakia) to the son of an impoverished shoemaker.
 His father had urged young Samuel to take up glass blowing, but found that his interest lay in working with wood.
 At the age of 18, he moved to Pest to learn carpentry and cabinet making.

 By a stroke of luck, the workshop where he served his apprenticeship was very close to the violin shop of noted German luthier Johann Baptist Schweitzer.
 Nemessányi then met Thomas Zach, an assistant to Schweitzer and also a talented maker himself.
 In April 1855, impressed by Nemessányi's skill with woodworking, Zach took the talented young man as his apprentice and Nemessányi began his training in the most regarded violin shop by the most famous luthiers in Hungary.

 Nemessányi's talent developed remarkably under the guidance of his mentors and due to his exceptionally quick progress, he managed to finish the usual 4-year apprenticeship in only 3 years.
 On May 4, 1858, following the advice of his mentors, he traveled to Prague to meet with Hungarian maker Anton Sitt, a former Schweitzer pupil himself.
 At Sitt's shop, Nemessányi had the opportunity to examine and repair many fine, old Italian instruments.
 After spending a year working with Sitt, Nemessányi returned to Hungary a master of his craft at the age of 22.